muazahmed-dev/muazahmed-dev/README.md

 # Hi there! 👋 I'm Maaz Ahmed

 Welcome to my GitHub!
-I'm a passionate **Backedn Developer** who loves building efficient, scalable applications using **JavaScript** and its modern frameworks.
+I'm a passionate **Backend Developer** who loves building efficient, scalable applications using **JavaScript** and its modern frameworks.

 ---